e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/README.md

 ## Notes

 - This example intentionally keeps the host side small and lets Anthropic's SDK manage the work queue.
+- The template bakes in the package and dependencies.
+Secrets stay runtime-only and are passed when the worker or webhook server starts.
 - One worker sandbox can service the self-hosted environment.
 Start more workers if you want more capacity.
 - The webhook server flow is for event-driven starts.
 It still runs the same Anthropic environment worker inside E2B.
 - Tool calls execute inside the E2B sandbox under `/mnt/session`.